JamesMcQueen/skyview/README.md

 # Skyview
 A real-time weather preview of the sky.

-Providing weather reports for various airport locations.
+Providing basic weather reports for various airport locations.